conradakunga/Blog/_posts/2025-07-20-sending-email-in-c-net-part-4-using-office-365-ms-graph-api.md

 ![GrantConsent](../images/2025/07/GrantConsent.png)

-The final step is to generate the client secret, from the overview screen.
-This is part of the information that you will need to provide to authenticate your application.
+The final step is to generate the **client secret** from the overview screen.
+This is part of the information that you will need to provide to **authenticate** your application.

 ![AddSecets](../images/2025/07/AddSecets.png)

-The next screen will list your client current secrets.
+The next screen will list your client's current secrets.

 ![CurrentSecrets](../images/2025/07/CurrentSecrets.png)